murex/EventStormingJournal/_posts/2022-02-22-step-by-step-guide-to-run-your-big-picture-event-storming.markdown

 layout: single
 title: Step by Step Guide to run your Big Picture Event Storming
 date: 2022-03-29
-author: TODO
+author: "Philippe Bourgau"
 comments: true
 categories:
-- TODO
+- big picture
 tags:
+- 1h event storming book
+- facilitation
+- colocalized
-- TODO
+- visualization
-description: TODO
+description: "From an energizing to storytelling, here are step-by-step facilitation instructions for a Big Picture Event Storming.
+By the end you'll have grown enough collective intelligence to male complex decisions like 'rewrite or refactor?', 'build of buy?', or 'how to organize teams?'"
 header:
-  teaser: "/imgs/2022-02-22-step-by-step-guide-to-run-your-big-picture-event-storming/TODO-teaser.jpg"
+  teaser: "/imgs/2022-02-22-step-by-step-guide-to-run-your-big-picture-event-storming/event-storming-3-phases-game-teaser.jpg"
-  og_image: "/imgs/2022-02-22-step-by-step-guide-to-run-your-big-picture-event-storming/TODO-og.jpg"
+  og_image: "/imgs/2022-02-22-step-by-step-guide-to-run-your-big-picture-event-storming/event-storming-3-phases-game-og.jpg"
 ---
-_From energizing the audience to reading the story of your domain, here are all the steps that you will go through during what is called a Big Picture Event Storming.
-(TODO Link)_
+_From energizing the audience to reading the story of your domain, here are all the steps that you will go through during a [Big Picture Event Storming]({{site.url}}{{site.baseurl}}/categories/#big-picture)._

 ![Drawing of an Big Picture Event Storming board blended in the 3 Gamestorming steps: open, explore, and close]({{site.url}}{{site.baseurl}}/imgs/2022-02-22-step-by-step-guide-to-run-your-big-picture-event-storming/event-storming-3-phases-game.jpeg)